gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

 Load the Javascript code included in the the **CompanionModeEmulator.js** file in this repository into a new Macro in the Macro editor of the Cisco Webex Board you want to simulate Companion mode when working with a Room Kit Plus using CVI Cloud Gateway.

 Optional: Load the Javascript code included in the  **TriggerCompanionJoin.js** file in this repository into a new Macro in the Macro editor of the Cisco Webex Device (i.e. Room Kit Plus using CVI Cloud Gateway).
 This script will tell the board to join the meeting being offered on the screen with OBTP as soon as a call is connected in this device.
+It will also tell the board to disconnect from the call when the Room Kit Plus disconnects from the meeting/call.
 Edit macro code to set COMPANION_IP to a string containing the IP address of the Webex Board and COMPANION_USERNAMEPWD_BASE64 to a string containing
 the base-64 encoded username and password of a user with integrator or admin roles configured on the board to be able to send it commands.
 The format is "username:password" for basic Authorization.
 This needs to be base64-encoded.
 Use e.g. https://www.base64encode.org/ to do this.